-Act I.-Village of Bohkara.

-Act II.-Gogol's House.

-Act III.-Courtyard, Grand Duke's Palace.
+Strada.
+SYNOPSIS OF SCENERY.
+Act 1.--Cogol's House.
+Act 11.--Cogol's House.
+Act 11.--Cogol's House.
+Act 11.--Courtyard.
+Grand Duke's Palace.
 Locale: Russia.
 Time: Early 19th Century.

-I did not like "El Capitan," and I do not care at all for "The Mystical Miss."
-On Wednesday evening last I positively wearied of Mr. De Wolf Hopper before the two first acts were over.
-The title of the opera bouffe and the opening scene led me to form expectations of much fun and humour, but I discovered neither.
-There were the peasantry chorus in tights (whose singing was really very good), a low comedian who buffooned as a pantomime old woman, a lively soubrette, Miss Jessie Mackaye; a good queen of comic opera in Miss Nella Bergen, and two grand dames, each beautiful to behold, in Miss Ida Lester and Miss Annie Cameron.
-And there was also Mr. De Wolf Hopper, looming very large and often.
-Mr. Hopper worked hard indeed, and sang with a distinct enunciation, but his methods do not appeal to my sense of humour.
-The music of the opera does not call for any special criticism.
-A musical farce wholly lacking in fun and wit, is not likely to have a long run, and I therefore will not attempt to give the plot or criticise in detail.
+I did not like "El Capitan," and I do not cars and for "The Mystical Miss."
+On Wednes-day evening last I positively wearied of Mr. De Wolf Hopper before the two first acts were over.
+The title of the opera bouffe and the opening scene ied me to form expectations of much fun and humour, but I discovered neither.
+There were the peasantry chorus in tights (whose sings ing was really very good), a low comedian who buffooned as a pantomime old woman, a lively soubrette, Miss Jessie Mackaye; a good queen of comic opera in Miss Nella Bergen, and two grand dames, each beautiful to behold, in Miss Was also Mr. De Wolf Hopper, looming very large and often.
+Mr. Hopper worked hard in-deed, and sang with a distinct enunciation, but humour.
+The musico of the opera does not call for any special criticism.
+A musical farce wholly lacking in fun and wit, is not likely to have a long run, and I therefore will not attempt to give the plot or criticism in detail.